bismex/Make_GT_boundingbox/README.md

 ----------
 ## Usage

-1. Load image (click the file button)
+1. Load image (click the file button or keyboard shortcut "f")
-2. Draw a rectangle (click the Rect(Ins) button)
+2. Draw a rectangle (click the Rect(Ins) button or keyboard shortcut "insert")
-3. Save the result
+3. Save the result (click the Save button or keyboard shortcut "space")
 4. Adjust the position and size of the ground truth target

 (size adjustment : **qweasdzx**, position adjustment : **keyboard arrows**)